gsscoder/tagger/README.md

 # Tagger

-C# library to mock object properties with attributes.
+.NET library to mock object properties with attributes.

-# Work in progress
+## At a glance

 ```csharp
 var sut = new Mirror(new {
 	StringProperty = default(string), IntProperty = default(int), BooleanProperty = default(bool) })